-By the end of training, a trainee will be able to: Code Learning outcome Assessment Background ckground 3.5.1 Appraise cultural and social influences on the understanding of visceral pain, including but not limited to: Age.
-Gender.
-Socioeconomic status.
-Ethnicity.
-Adverse childhood experience.
-Exam, Cultural 3.5.2 Discuss the taxonomy of functional gastrointestinal disorders and chronic pelvic pain syndromes, in particular the trend to move away from end-organ nomenclature.
-Exam Preclinical Preclinical Knowledge 3.5.3 Describe the innervation of the viscera within the: Thorax Abdomen Pelvis with particular reference to: Stellate ganglion.
+By the end of training, a trainee will be able to: Code Learning outcome Assessment Backgroun nd 3.5.1 Appraise cultural and social influences on the understanding of visceral pain, including but not limited to: Exam, Cultural 3.5.2 Discuss the taxonomy of functional gastrointestinal disorders and chronic pelvic pain syndromes, in particular the trend to move away from end-organ nomenclature.
+Exam Preclinical Knowledge 3.5.3 Describe the innervation of the viscera within the: Thorax Abdomen Pelvis with particular reference to: Stellate ganglion.
 Splanchnic nerves.
 Coeliac ganglion.
 Hypogastric plexus.
 Ganglion impar.
 Pudendal nerve.
 Exam 3.5.4 Retired December 2023 3.5.5 Compare and contrast visceral and somatic pain.
 Exam 3.5.6 Discuss the "brain-gut axis" and the neurohumoural functions of the gut.
-Exam Clinical assessment of visceral pain 3.5.7 Recognise clinical features that suggest painful visceral dysfunction.
-Exam 3.5.8 Distinguish clinically between: Acute visceral nociception.
-Visceral hyperalgesia.
-Referred pain with and without hyperalgesia.
-Exam
+Exam Clinical as Clinical assessment of visceral pain 3.5.7 Recognise clinical features that suggest painful visceral dysfunction.
+Exam 3.5.8 Distinguish clinically between: Exam

-3.5.9 Differentiate clinically between chronic visceral pain and: Chronic musculoskeletal pain Chronic neuropathic pain Chronic post-surgical pain in the thorax, abdomen and pelvis.
-Exam Management of visceral pain 3.5.10 Discuss the role of tailored therapies in visceral pain, including but not limited to: Pelvic floor relaxation.
+3.5.9 Differentiate clinically between chronic visceral pain and: Exam Manageme ent of visceral pain 3.5.10 Discuss the role of tailored therapies in visceral pain, including but not limited to: Pelvic floor relaxation.
 Exogenous gonadal hormones in the treatment of pelvic pain.
 Probiotics in irritable bowel syndrome.
 Dietary modifications in irritable bowel syndrome.
 Exam 3.5.11 Demonstrate a patient-centred approach to pharmacotherapy for chronic visceral pain conditions.
-Exam 3.5.12 Appraise the evidence base for the indications, effectiveness and adverse effects of invasive therapies used for chronic visceral pain.Exam
+Exam 3.5.12 Appraise the evidence base for the indications, effectiveness and adverse effects of invasive therapies used for chronic visceral pain.
+Exam